 4. Choose a location.
 Funerals are held either at Beth El (in the chapel or sanctuary) followed by internment at the cemetery or at the cemetery (either in the chapel or at the grave).

-5. If you do not yet own cemetery plots, contact Michael Morris who is the cemetery administrator for Beth El Memorial Park as well as other local Jewish cemeteries at 612.998.0077.
+5. If you do not yet own cemetery plots, contact Jill Blustin; our Lifecycle Coordinator who can share information for Beth El Memorial Park.
+You can reach Jill at firstname.lastname@example.org or 952.873.7315.

 6. Once the date, time and location are set, the family will generally meet with the rabbi to plan the funeral and usually go to Hodroff-Epstein to make additional arrangements.